wolfgangasdf/iqp-book/periodic-system.md

     name: python3
 ---

-# The periodic table of elements
+# Periodic table of elements

 ## The electronic structure of atoms